RetroDECK/ES-DE/USERGUIDE.md

 **Note: The following example is for Unix systems, but it works the same in Windows (though .bat batch files are then used instead of shell scripts).**

 The events when the game starts and ends are called **game-start** and **game-end** respectively.
-Finding these event names are easily achieved by starting ES with the **--debug** flag.
+Finding these event names is easily achieved by starting ES with the **--debug** flag.
 If this is done, all attempts to execute custom event scripts will be logged to es_log.txt, including the event names.

-So let's create the folders for these events in the script directory.
+So let's create the folders for these events in the scripts directory.
 The location of this directory is **~/.emulationstation/scripts/**.

 After creating the directories, we need to create the scripts to log the actual game launch and game ending.
-The parameters that are passed to the scripts varies, but for this example the two parameters are the absolute path to the game file, and the game name as shown in the gamelist.
+The parameters that are passed to the scripts varies depending on the type of event, but for these events the two parameters are the absolute path to the game file, and the game name as shown in the gamelist.

-Let's name the start script 'game_start_logging.sh' with the following contents:
+Let's name the start script **game_start_logging.sh** with the following contents:

 ```
 #!/bin/bash